flowardco/loyalty-station-ios-sdk/README.md

 ## Bot visitor flow

-Gamibot support the ability for the end users to navigate the different features available, without even being logged in. but whenever the users trying to perform the tasks / actions so they can get the points, Gamibot will encourage them to either login or signup to the application.
+Gamibot supports the ability for the end-users to navigate the different features available, without even being logged in. but whenever the users trying to perform the tasks/actions so they can get the points, Gamibot will encourage them to either login or signup to the application.

-You need to specify the ViewControllers where the users can login / register in your application. you should implement the delegate by doing as the following:
+You need to specify the ViewControllers where the users can login/register in your application. you should implement the delegate by doing as the following:

 ```swift
 GamiphySDK.shared.delegate = self